 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'heatstroke.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-English Language Learners
+English Language Learners Definition of heatstroke

 medical : a serious condition that happens when someone has been in high temperatures for a long time and that causes a person to stop sweating, have a very high body temperature, and become exhausted or unconscious